Ruffed Grouse - Bonasa umbellus

-While the Game Commission directly controls hunting, it is not in direct control of other mortality factors.
-Managing terrestrial predators is directly in the control of hunters and furtakers.
+While the PGC regulates hunting, the harvest of terrestrial predators is directly under the control of hunters and furtakers.
 Pennsylvania is fortunate in this regard: In contrast to many other states, Pennsylvania has seen stable to increasing furtaker numbers and furbearer harvests over the past 20 years.
 Avian predators are migratory and under the jurisdiction of the federal government.
-Controlling avian predators has been shown to be neither scientifically justified nor publicly acceptable.
+Many studies have shown that controlling predators is largely ineffective, and that large-scale predator control efforts are neither scientifically-justified nor publicly-acceptable.

 Unfortunately, large-scale management of Pennsylvania forests is beyond the control of public agencies.
-Roughly 70 percent of Pennsylvania forest land is privately owned and most of those owners are NOT making grouse habitat.
+Roughly 70% of PA forest land is privately owned and most of those owners are NOT making grouse habitat.
 Many private landowners are loving their forests to death by neglecting them through hands-off management.
-Others are slowly degrading the habitat quality of their forests by active mismanagement: high-grading, diameter limit cutting and ‘select cuts’ severely diminish forest health, productivity, and habitat quality.
+Others are slowly degrading the habitat quality of their forests by inappropriate management: high-grading, diameter limit cutting and ‘select cuts’ that remove only a few large trees from a stand all severely diminish forest health, productivity, and habitat quality.

-Finally, the need for more grouse habitat is a long term solution to a long term problem.
+Finally, the need for more grouse habitat is a long-term solution to a long-term problem.
 Forest acreage managed today takes a number of years before it becomes prime grouse habitat.
-The record low grouse abundance seen in the 2014-15 and 2015-16 license years, coupled with the record low brood survival observed in July and August of 2016, indicates that short term intervention is warranted to stem immediate declines and support recovering populations.
+The record low grouse abundance seen in the 2014-2016 license years, coupled with the record low summer observations in 2017, indicate that short-term intervention is warranted to stem ongoing declines and support recovering populations.